MK2112/any_to_any.py/README.md

 This runs continuously, halt it by pressing `CTRL+C`.

 ### Multi Directory/File Processing
-You can also process multiple individual files or multiple directories at once.<br>
+You may also process multiple individual files or multiple directories at once.<br>
 Note that only one output directory can be specified (omitting the `-o`/`--output` parameter works and will write to the input file paths).
 ```python
 python any_to_any.py -i -1 /path/to/file1.mp4 -2 /path/to/mp4-folder -o /path/to/output-folder -f mp3